Slamy/CDi_MiSTer/doc/memory.md

     0xd00000 to 0xdfffff    DVC RAM block 1 (according to mame) 1MB -> MiSTer SDRAM 0x100000 to 0x1FFFFF
     0xe80000 to 0xefffff    DVC RAM block 2 (according to mame) 512kB -> MiSTer SDRAM 0x200000 to 0x27FFFF

+## Bus Error

+Some locations are not mapped to memory and will cause a bus error exception on a CDI 210/05

+    0x080000 to 0x1FFFFF
+    0x500000 to 0xefffff

 ## CPU Internal

     0x80001001  LIR priority